rainbow fabric under sewing machine

 • Depending on the quality of the cotton, jersey fabric can pill over time, especially with frequent washing.

-Things to Make from Cotton Jersey:
+What to Make with Cotton Jersey

 • T-shirts